-- i.
-Change of control, upon the direct or indirect acquisition of control of a public company; - ii.
-Acquisition of shares by the controlling shareholder, in the event it directly or indirectly representants more than 33% of the free float for that class of stock; and - Delisting of a company from the stock exchange, or its conversion into a private company upon the cancellation of its registration with CVM.
+- Change of control, upon the direct or indirect acquisition of control of a public company; - Acquisition of shares by the controlling shareholder; and - Delisting of a company from the stock exchange, or its conversion into a private company upon the cancellation of its registration with CVM.

-In any such events, the tender off will seek to guarantee the minority shareholders' rights, being the relevant formal procedures and requirements subject to the Brazilian Corporations Law and the rules issued by CVM and B3.
+In any such events, the tender offer will seek to guarantee the minority shareholders' rights, with the relevant formal procedures and requirements subject to the Brazilian Corporations Law and the rules issued by CVM and B3.

-26. If an acquirer does not obtain full control of a target company, what rights do minority shareholders enjoy?
+27. If an acquirer does not obtain full control of a target company, what rights do minority shareholders enjoy?